Psychological Access Plus

 Psychological Access+ provides patients with assistance for short-term intervention.

-The service is primarily for people who have difficulty accessing appropriate mental health (including psychology) support due to financial or other circumstances.
+Operating in Northern Sydney, the service is primarily for people who have difficulty accessing appropriate mental health (including psychology) support due to financial or other circumstances.

 A range of services are available for people with mental illness, drug and alcohol issues or who are at risk of suicide or self-harm.